nadeemahamad007/Germany-Daily-Electricity-Consumption-Analysis/README.md

 ## Overview
 This project analyzes daily electricity consumption data in Germany from 2006 to 2018.
 The dataset includes information on electricity consumption, solar energy production, and wind energy production, enabling a comprehensive analysis of energy trends over time.

+## Objectives
+- Load and preprocess the dataset.
+- Perform exploratory data analysis (EDA) to understand trends and patterns in electricity consumption.
+- Visualize electricity consumption alongside solar and wind energy production.
+- Generate summary statistics and insights from the data.

 ## Features
 **Data Visualization:** Visual representations of electricity consumption trends, wind and solar energy production.